If you want the job, you need to look knowledgeable and professional with your proposal.

 Responding to an RFP can require a significant amount of effort from a vendor; sadly, we see proposals in response to RFPs that guarantee immediate elimination from consideration.
 Here are some of the biggest mistakes to avoid when responding to an RFP:

-2. Ignoring the Terms and Conditions in the RFP.
-Most organizations have standard terms and conditions that are included in the RFP so that responders know what the customer expects contractually.
-Bidders are expected to examine the terms and conditions and take exceptions, if any, in the response (except for some government entities which do not allow exceptions).
+Bidders are expected to examine the terms and conditions and make exceptions, if any, in the response (except for some government entities which do not allow exceptions).
 If no exceptions are taken, evaluators assume that the vendor’s proposal accepts the terms and conditions.
-When responders ignore the terms and conditions initially, and then want to negotiate changes later, they look sloppy and unprofessional, and it can damage their credibility at a key point in the selection process.
+When responders ignore the terms and conditions initially and then want to negotiate changes later, they look sloppy and unprofessional, and it can damage their credibility at a key point in the selection process.

-10. Using the wrong customer name.
 This seems so obvious that it should not even be mentioned, but we see it all the time.
-Of course this makes a negative impression and can be easily avoided.
+Of course, this makes a negative impression and can be easily avoided.
 Too many sales teams submit proposals that they have not read and end up looking sloppy or uncaring.
 While putting together an RFP response is almost always a team effort, someone needs to review the final response and eliminate obvious errors and contradictory information.

 -Melissa Swartz, Swartz Consulting, LLC. posted on nojitter.com